Simple PHP Framework

-The Simple PHP Framework is a pragmatic approach to building websites with PHP 5.
+The Simple PHP Framework is a pragmatic approach to building websites with PHP 5 (and now PHP 7).
 It's geared towards web design shops and freelance programmers looking for a common foundation to quickly bring web projects to life.
 Without getting too technical, SPF follows the no-framework Framework method coined by Rasmus Lerdorf -- with a little Active Record thrown in for good measure.

 This framework is the foundation that all of my websites are built with.
 I've been using this code base (or some form of it) since 2006 across hundreds of different projects - both personal and professional.
 It's served me well for the smallest of projects up to sites receiving tens of millions of visitors per month.
 Less framework and more foundation, it provides a quick starting point and does a lot of the grunt work — user authentication, database calls, RSS feeds, etc. It's exactly enough to get your project bootstrapped and moving forward quickly.